Lettuce Β· the diet plan for hungry AI

 Index once.
 Ask, don't grep.

 Lettuce is a hosted MCP server.
-It indexes your repo into a graph of symbols, callers, imports, and dependencies β€” then exposes small tools your agent calls instead of scanning files.
+It turns your repo into a graph of symbols, callers, imports, and dependencies β€” then hands your agent four small tools to query it.
+No more file dumps.

 Step 1